 (v) Let $W_{T'}$ be the stabilizer of $T'$ under the $W(G)$-action on $T$.
 Then the $W(G)$-action on the family $\mcY/\Delta$ induces an action of $W_{T'}$ on the family $\mcY'/\Delta$.
 Furthermore, the $W_{T'}$-action on $T'\subset \mcY'_t$ with $t\neq 0$ and that on $\mfh'\simeq\mbG_a(\mfh')\subset \mcY_0$ are the natural ones. \end{prop}

-\begin{proof} Since $T\subset\iota(G')$ and the identity component of the centralizer $C_G(T)$ is $T$ itself, we know $T'$ is a subtorus of $T$.
+\begin{proof} Since $T\subset\iota(G')$ and the identity component of the centralizer $C_G(T)$ is $T$ itself, we know that $T'$ is a subtorus of $T$.
 By definition, $\mcY'$ is a closed subvariety of $\mcY$ and thus $\pi'$ is projective.
-The smoothness of $\pi'$ follows from Theorem \ref{t.BB deomp generalized}.
+The smoothness of $\pi'$ follows from Fogarty (\cite[Theorem 5.4]{F}, see also \cite[Theorem 13.1]{M}).
 Note that $T\subset\iota(G')$, $\mcY'\subset\mcY$ and the relative dimension of $\mcY'/\Delta$ is the same as $\dim T'$.
 Then the rest follows from Proposition \ref{p.limit}. \end{proof}